antononcube/Raku-DSL-English-DataAcquisitionWorkflows/README.md

 say ToDataAcquisitionWorkflowCode(
     "verify the quality of the database dbGJ99;
      what fraction of records have missing data;
-     what are distribtions in the numerical columns", "WL-System");
+     what are the distributions of the numerical columns", "WL-System");
 ```